ton-community/ton-docs/docs/develop/dapps/tutorials/simple-zk-on-ton.md

 Ran all test suites.
 ```

-You can check the repo that contains the code of this tutorial [here](https://github.com/SaberDoTcodeR/zk-ton-doc).
+In order to check the repo that contains the code from this tutorial, click on the following link found [here](https://github.com/SaberDoTcodeR/zk-ton-doc).

 ## 🏁 Conclusion

-In this tutorial
+In this tutorial you learned the following skills:

-* you learned about ZK and specifically ZkSnark.
+* The intricacies of zero-knowledge and specifically ZK-SNARKs
-* Then you write your first Circom circuit and compiled it.
+* Writing and compiling Circom circuiting
-* You also performed MPC and a Powers of TAU ceremony Which you used to generate verification keys for your circuit.
+* Increased familiarity with MPC and the Powers of TAU, which were used to generate verification keys for a circuit
-* Then you used Snarkjs library to export a FunC verifier of your circuit.
+* Became familiar with a Snarkjs library to export a FunC verifier for a circuit
-* You used blueprint to deploy and write tests for your verifier.
+* Became familiar with Blueprint for verifier deployment and test writing

-This was just a simple ZK use case and there are many more complex use-cases that you can be implemented using ZK.
+Note: The above examples taught us how to build a simple ZK use case.
+That said, there are a wide range of highly complex ZK-focused use cases that can be implemented in a wide range of industries.
+Some of these include:

-* private voting system🗳
+* private voting systems 🗳
-* private lottery system🎰
+* private lottery systems 🎰
-* private auction system🤝
+* private auction systems 🤝
-* private transactions💸(TON or JETTON)
+* private transactions💸 (for Toncoin or Jettons)

 If you have any questions or have noticed an error - feel free to write to the author - [@saber_coder](https://t.me/saber_coder)

+If you have any questions or encounter any errors in this tutorial, feel free to write to the author: [@saber_coder](https://t.me/saber_coder)

 ## 📌 References